meshbird/meshbird.com/content/post/meshbird.md

 ## Intro

-Meshbird create distributed private networking between servers, containers, virtual machines and any computers in different datacenters, different countries, different cloud providers.
-All traffic transmit directly to recepient peer without passing any gateways.
-Meshbird do not require any centralized servers.
-Meshbird is absolutly decentralized distributed private networking.
+Meshbird creates a distributed private network between servers, containers, virtual machines and any computer in different data-centers, different countries, different cloud providers.
+All the traffic is transmitted directly to recipient peer without passing any gateways.

+Meshbird does not require any centralized server, therefore it is absolutely decentralized.

-For example, user can create private network between DigitalOcean's droplets in each datacenter and link it together by executing one command.
-All traffic will be encrypted with strong AES-256.
+For example, a user can create a private network between DigitalOcean's droplets in each datacenter and link them together by executing one command.
+All the traffic will be encrypted with strong AES-256.

 ## Quick Start